accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/11.9/annexe.md

 #### Special cases

-For test 11.9.2, see special cases criterion 11.2.
+For test 11.9.2, see special cases in criterion 11.2.